1rhino2/go-memory-visualizer/README.md

-NOTE: v0.2 will be out by the 27th, with nested struct support and a website for the project.(made this on my phone in class. in a rush. thanks guys for the support)
+NOTE: v0.2 will be out by the 27th, with nested struct support and a website for the project.
+Also, Im getting a friend to help me maximize SEO, expect keyword heavy text(made this on my phone in class. in a rush. thanks guys for the support)

 # Go Memory Layout Visualizer